 12. “Bluebird” By Paul McCartney & Wings

 The bluebird is a symbol of happiness and freedom, and this song embodies those qualities.
-It’s a feel-good song that will make you want to spread your wings and fly away.
+It’s a feel-good song that celebrates the joy of being together.

 13. “When Doves Cry” by Prince